 Business Litigation Attorney in Plantation, Florida

-At the offices of Meloro Law, our goal is to meet the legal needs of your business comprehensively, effectively and efficiently; allowing you to focus in what you do best – running your business.
-Whether your business is named as a defendant in a civil action, or would like to pursue one as a plaintiff, contact us today.
+At the offices of Meloro Law, our goal is to meet the legal needs of your business comprehensively, effectively and efficiently; allowing you to focus on what you do best – running your business.
+Whether your business is named as a defendant in a civil action or would like to pursue one as a plaintiff, contact us today.

 Our Business Litigation Practice Areas

 Attorney Bobbi L. Meloro, who has extensive courtroom experience and has served as first and second chair in both state and federal civil trials, and who has more than 18 years of experience in business litigation, handles business litigation cases for the offices of Meloro Law.
 She will skillfully work with your business to guide you through claims involving:

 - Banking issues – Many legal issues and disputes arise in the banking industry, ranging from more everyday matters such as responding to writs of garnishment and subpoenas for records to disputes over depositor’s agreements to more serious claims of check fraud , wire fraud and statutory violations.